 There is no income tax or NIC charge arising on the granting of an EMI option.

 Similarly, there is no income tax or NIC charge arising when an EMI option vests, ie becomes available for exercise or vests automatically, eg after a specified period.

 This is the critical point from a tax perspective.
 There are two different possibilities.

 It is important to understand that the AMV for these purposes is not the same as the unrestricted market value (UMV), which is used for the purposes of the £250,000 individual limit on share options subject to EMI at any point.
-AMV is the market value of the shares acquired by an individual, taking into account any discounts which arise due to restrictions
+AMV is the market value of the shares acquired by an individual, taking into account any discounts

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.